Kellyanne Conway Tells Americans To Buy Ivanka Trump's Products

 "The ethics regulation says government employees must not endorse any product, service or enterprise," Clark told NPR in an interview.
 She added:

 "The broader rule is that government employees shouldn't use public office for private gain.
 They shouldn't use it for their own personal private gain or for somebody else's private gain.
-Public office should be used for the good of the public, for the good of the country, for the good of the government, rather than singling out her boss' daughter's enterprise and encouraging people to shop Ivanka."
+Public office should be used for the good of the public, for the good of the country, for the good of the government, rather than singling out her boss's daughter's enterprise and encouraging people to shop Ivanka."

 Clark also noted that Trump's tweet Wednesday about his daughter was retweeted by someone from the official White House account @POTUS.